A version of the random directed forest and its convergence to the Brownian web: Renewal Times.

 Using Lemma \ref{sum moments} we have that $\esp\big[\big(Z(u)\big)^k\big]<\infty$ for all $k\geq 1$.

 It is simple to check that item $(iv)$ follows from the stationarity of the environment and item $(v)$ follows from the construction of the random variables $T(u)$ and $Z(u)$. \end{proof}

-\begin{remark} In Figure 3 we can see that it would be possible for a path to jump from its current position to a site inside a history region.
+\begin{remark} In Figure 3 we can see that it would be possible for a path to jump from its current position to a site inside an explored region.
 Consider the jump mechanism defined as follows: the path chooses a L1 open level above its current position and, in that level, it uniformly picks an open site.
-We can see, again from Figure 3, that it continues to be possible for a path to jump from its current position to a site inside a history region (in Figure 3, once at site $v$ the path could choose to jump to $w$).
-Under both choice mechanisms the approach of Roy, Saha and Sarkar \cite{roy2013random} would not work.
-The reader can check that the proof of Lemma \ref{tpr} does not work for the uniform choice jump mechanism, since we would not be able to garantee the ocorrence of jumps to sites immediately above the current position. \end{remark}
+We can see, again from Figure 3, that it continues to be possible for a path to jump from its current position to a site inside an explored region (in Figure 3, once at site $v$ the path could choose to jump to $w$).
+Under both choice mechanisms the approach of Roy, Saha and Sarkar \cite{roy2013random} would not work, because their idea is based on the fact that the points above and with the same first coordinate of the current position are always in an unexplored region.
+The reader can check that the proof of Lemma \ref{tpr} does not work for the uniform choice jump mechanism, since we would not be able to guarantee the occurrence of jumps to sites immediately above the current position. \end{remark}

 We can replicate recursively the construction made in proof of Lemma \ref{tpr} to get:

 \begin{corollary} Fix $u \in \Z^2$.
 Then there exist sequences of random variables $\{T_j(u):j\geq 1\}$, $\{Z_j(u): j\geq 1\}$ and $\{\tilde{\tau}_j(u):j\geq 1\}$ such that \begin{enumerate}